-Instead, they skip what I think was a critical preparatory step, and then I watch them spend a ton of time rectifying the situation afterwards - it's frustrating.
+Instead, they skip what I think was a critical preparatory step, and then I watch them spend a ton of time rectifying the situation afterward - it’s frustrating.

-Fortunately, after they've repeated the same mistake enough times, they tend to finally listen to me.
-But I'd very much like to not have to go through this painful process every time.
+Fortunately, after they’ve repeated the same mistake enough times, they tend to listen to me finally.
+But I’d very much like not to have to go through this painful process every time.

 I’m not sure what to do about it, though.
 Maybe it’s just human nature?

-To make matters worse sometimes writing the code is actually a good way to gain this precious knowledge in a way that neither tests nor documentation nor brainstorms could have done.
+To make matters worse, sometimes writing the code is a good way to gain this precious knowledge in a way that neither tests nor documentation nor brainstorms could have done.

 Questions for you

 What do you think about all this?
-How do you react when confronted to the “It’ a waste of time!” argument?
+How do you react when confronted with the “It’ a waste of time!” argument?

 Feel free to share your ideas below, and see you next time!

 I'd love to hear what you have to say, so please feel free to leave a comment below, or read the contact page for more ways to get in touch with me.